diffpy/diffpy.morph/doc/source/morphpy.rst

 Using diffpy.morph in Python
 ############################

-On top of the command-line usage described in the `quickstart tutorial <quickstart.html>`__, ``diffpy.morph`` also supports Python integration.
+On top of the command-line (CLI) usage described in the `quickstart tutorial <quickstart.html>`__, ``diffpy.morph`` also supports Python integration.
+All functionality supported on the CLI is also available for Python.
-This functionality is intended for those acquainted with the basic morphs described in the aforementioned quickstart tutorial who want to use ``diffpy.morph`` in their Python scripts.
+This page is intended for those acquainted with the basic morphs described in the aforementioned quickstart tutorial who want to use ``diffpy.morph`` in their Python scripts.